WSW - NW

 Limefield Cottages.
 These cottages are on the road through Farleton village to the east of the A6070.
 The postcode centre is about 500m north of the normal parking area (which is on the main road)

-From the A6070 follow a minor road through Farleton village to a narrow road bearing right.
+An alternative, eastern parking area can be used.
+From the A6070 at the Milnthorpe side road follow a minor road east through Farleton village to a narrow road bearing right.
 This leads to a gate onto the open fell.
 It is possible to park here.
-Brave HG pilots can drive a track from here to the top of the hill if it is dry.
-Several have not made it and have had to be rescued!
+It used to be possible for brave HG pilots to drive up a track to the top of the hill if it was dry.
+This track is now severely overgrown and impassable for vehicles.

 Getting to takeoff